chandanrao88/tensor_bkg_sub/README.md

 ### Dataset

-The "sofa" image sequence from the CDnet 2014 (Change Detection) dataset for background subtraction.
+The "streetLight" image sequence from the CDnet 2014 (Change Detection) dataset for background subtraction.
 The test included:
 * Initialization with 100 frames
 * Processing up to 800 frames
 * Color image processing with RGB channels